Types of Aid and Eligibility

 For College Scholarships

 The College of Veterinary Medicine considers all students under the age of 30 on January 1 of the year they are applying for financial assistance to be dependent.
-Therefore, complete parental data is collected on both the FAFSA and the CSS Profile forms.
+Therefore, complete parental data is collected on the CSS Profile form.
 Having insufficient non-repayable funds to adequately assist all students, and wishing to ensure that all qualified students have an equal opportunity to attend, the college examines the difference between the total cost of education and the family's ability to pay in measuring the need for gift aid.

 For Federal Loans and Work Study